-It is the responsibility of the applicant to demonstrate the capacity to secure any required permits and other such approvals from the City of Berkeley for projects that affect the city's infrastructure.
+It is the responsibility of the applicant to demonstrate the capacity to secure any required permits and other such approvals from the City of Berkeley for projects that affect the city's infrastructure or take place on city property.
 If such permits and approvals are not secured by the application due date, applicants must submit a Partnership Letter from the relevant City Department indicating support and that required permits are likely to be granted.
 The release of grant funding is contingent on securing the required approvals by the grant disbursement date.